jupyter/jupyter/docs/source/what_is_jupyter.md

 sophisticated calculations to describe their work, these "computational notebooks" became a very popular way to share their work and ideas.

-Notebooks are not just for Nasa scientists either: Students, hobbyists, and business people commonly use the fast, interactive workflows in JupyterLab to make notebooks that help solve everyday problems.
+Notebooks are not just for NASA scientists either: Students, hobbyists, and business people commonly use the fast, interactive workflows in JupyterLab to make notebooks that help solve everyday problems.
 You can use them to explain your own ideas to others, to learn, to automate tasks at home or at work,